Geology of Australia: Devonian

 During the Devonian Period conditions were warm in Australia.
 There was a large bay in the Great Sandy Desert with reefs.
 The Calliope Arc went from the north of Rockhampton south to Grafton.
 Most of the centre and west of Australia was land mass.
 There were volcanic mountains off the current east coast supplying sediment into a basin on parts of the east.
 The basin contained limestone and river deposited sand.
 Andesite and Rhyolite volcanoes were found in central NSW, the Snowy Mountains, Eden, New England and near Clermont, Queensland.
 Baragwanathia longifolia was the first Australian land plant appearing at this time.

 The Tabberabberan Orogeny compressed the eastern seaboard in an east–west direction, with Tasmania, Victoria and southern New South Wales folded 385 – 380 Mya.
 Northern NSW and Queensland was compressed 377 to 352 Mya.
 A major river drained the continental interior and passed eastwards at Parkes.
 The Bungle Bungle Range sandstone was formed in Western Australia from river sands.
 More Granite was intruded in the Devonian.

 The Connors Arc and Baldwin arc formed behind Mackay and Western New England.

 Carboniferous

 The Carboniferous Period saw the Eastern Highlands of Australia form as a result of its collision with what are now parts of South America (e.g. the Sierra de Cordoba) and New Zealand.

 At the time they were formed they are believed to have been as high as any mountains on the planet today, but they have been almost completely eroded in the 280 million years since.

-Another notable feature of Carboniferous Australia was a major ice age which left over half of the continent glaciated.
+Another notable feature of Carboniferous Australia was a major ice age — the Late Paleozoic Ice Age — which left over half of the continent glaciated.
 Evidence for the cold conditions can be seen not only in glacial features dating from this period but also in fossil Gelisols from as far north as the Hunter River basin.